The Road to Modernization: It's More Than Just the Jeepneys

-(SPOT.ph) The Public Utility Vehicle modernization program of the government has generated much controversy recently, resulting in two days of work called off by no less than Malacañang.
-While many Filipinos relish the idea of commuting in shiny, brand-new vehicles, opponents of the government’s Public Utility Vehicle (PUV) modernization have argued that the program promises higher fares, impoverished jeepney drivers, or (curiously) both.
-The conflict over proceeding with the program reveals the inextricable link between modernization of the actual vehicles and modernization of the PUV business model.
+(SPOT.ph) The public utility vehicle modernization program of the government has generated much controversy recently, resulting in two days of work called off by no less than Malacañang.
+While many Filipinos relish the idea of commuting in shiny, brand-new vehicles, opponents of the program have argued that it promises higher fares, impoverished jeepney drivers, or (curiously) both.
+The conflict over proceeding with the program reveals the inextricable link between modernization of the actual vehicles and modernization of the public utility vehicle (PUV) business model.
 It is impossible to tackle one without the other, and while the dream of technologically-advanced public transport is exciting, far grittier work will have to be done in modernizing the PUV business model.

 A Modernized Private System: The Omnibus Franchising Guidelines

 In June, the Land Transportation Franchising and Regulatory Board issued the Omnibus Franchising Guidelines as the first step towards modernization of the PUV regulatory framework.
 The Omnibus Franchising Guidelines contains the following changes relevant to PUV business:

 - Routes will be determined by LGU-generated Local Public Transport Route Plans, as opposed to being proposed by franchise applicants.
 Upon receipt of these LGU plans, the Land Transportation Franchising and Regulatory Board (LTFRB) will select operators to serve the plans using an “open and transparent process.”
 The exact mechanics of the selection process have yet to be determined, but the LTFRB has said LGUs may provide input on technical standards, such as desired emissions levels for vehicles.